slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Will you publish it as a paperback and as a proper ebook?*

 Yes.
-As soon as I arrive to a stable draft (v1.0), I'll publish it more formally.
-I'm still far from it.
+As soon as I arrive to a stable draft (and I'm still far from it.), I'll publish it more formally.

 ---